 Yes, fun is important at Notre Dame!
 To quote Fr.
 Jean-Claude Colin, founder of the Society of Mary, “Allow yourself to be possessed by joy; dance a little.”

 So, dance!
 And do everything you dream of doing.
 Be the Homecoming Queen who also kicks field goals for the football team.
-(She’s now playing soccer for the Michigan Wolverines).
+(She went on to play soccer for the Michigan Wolverines).
 Be the lead in the musical who also is the student body president.
-(He’s at Michigan, too.)
+(He went to Michigan, too.)
 Be the Student Ambassador who designs robots.
-(He’s at Stanford.)
+(He went to Stanford.)

 Those students found themselves as members of the Fighting Irish Family.
 The same opportunities await you here, at Notre Dame.